Best Brake Fluid Testers (2026) – Top Picks for Accurate Results

 02. PTE Tester

-The PTE is undoubtedly a great option if you are looking for brake fluid tester reliability.
-It is calibrated to make it easier to read and interpret results and is also cheaper than most of the other options.
-It also works by showing the percentage levels of water in the fluid.
-A percentage of 4 or 3 tells you that you need to be draining the brake fluid and replace it with a new one.
+The PTE is undoubtedly a great option if you are looking for reliable brake fluid testing.
+It is calibrated to make results easier to read and interpret, and it is also cheaper than most other options.
+It also shows the percentage levels of water in the fluid.
+A percentage of 4 or 3 tells you that you need to be draining the brake fluid and replace it with new brake fluid.

 It requires 2 AAA batteries and is only used for DOT4 FLUID.
 This tester pen quickly determines whether you need to change your brake fluid.
 This also prevents you from exposing the brake fluid to the atmosphere for long because it is hygroscopic.